COLOUR YOUR HAIR

 We must not apply mixture if skin is red or irritated or if Preview Strand Test shows any sign of breakage or damage to the hair.

-We need to plan out where the foil wraps should be placed and comb the hair into sections.
+Then we need to plan out where the foil wraps should be placed and comb the hair into sections.

 The loose hair should be clipped during the foiling process for more control.